demobo/samples/README.md

 * step 2:

-run the samples on google app engine console and view http://localhost:PORT on the browser
+run the samples (ex. sandbox) on google app engine console and view http://localhost:PORT on chrome or safari browser

 * step 3:

-check out developer@demobo.com for documentation
+check out developer.demobo.com for documentation